| java.lang.Object | |||

 Returns true if the component is currently painting a tile.
 If this method returns true, paint will be called again for another tile.
 This method returns false if you are not painting a tile or if the last tile is painted.
 Use this method to keep some state you might need between tiles.

-if this JComponent
+Returns true if this JComponent should

-get focus; otherwise returns false
+get focus; otherwise returns false.

 Please see How to Use the Focus Subsystem, a section in The Java Tutorial, for more information.

-if this component should get focus,
+true if this component should get focus,

-If this method returns true, revalidate
+otherwise returns falseIf this method returns true, revalidate calls by

 descendants of this component will cause the entire tree